Women's World Cup Daily: Spain make a statement; Japan shine

 Sights and sounds

-ESPN FC's Gabe Tan and Sophie Lawson take a look at Japan's impressive performances at the 2023 Women's World Cup.
+Gabriel Tan recaps Japan's comfortable 3-1 win over Norway at the Women's World Cup.

 Miyazawa leads Japan to progress